Leelu55/Articulus/DEVELOP.md

 </Provider>
 ```

-The apps state is split into two stores:
+The app state is split into two stores:

 - [UIStore](./stores/UIStore.ts) for UI state including the state engine
 - [WordsStore](./stores/WordsStore.ts) for app data state and keeping track of learning progress